sheeeng/getting-started-with-kernel-based-virtual-machine-presentation/PITCHME.md

 ## Overview of Hypervisor

-- A hypervisor is software that creates and runs virtual achines (VMs).
+- A hypervisor is software that creates and runs virtual machines (VMs).
 - It is also called a virtual machine monitor (VMM).
-- It isolates the hypervisor operating system and resources from the virtual machines and enables the creation and anagement of those VMs.
+- It isolates the hypervisor operating system and resources from the virtual machines and enables the creation and management of those VMs.

 <!--
 Some speaker notes here that might be useful.